gyrogami logo

 • Set-up time for each use: A few minutes Clean the rollers and you're good to go.

 • Storage provisions: None I made a form-fitting cover from a thick vinyl shower curtain.
+Dust and flying shop debris is definitely simething to keep away from the machine.

 • Storage time: A few minutes Clean and grease every questionable exposed metal surface, rollers no matter what.
 Keep it covered.